-The Governors adopted an Investment Policy in December 2018.
+The Governors continued with the Investment Policy adopted in December 2018.
 Currently the Governors do not wish to impose any specific ethical investment policy; however potential investments are assessed to ensure congruence with the aims and ethos of the Foundation.